woopakyi/KidPaint2-P2P/README.md

 ## Overview

-KidPaint2 is an enhanced version of a simple paint application designed for kids, developed as part of the COMP3015 Data Communications and Networking course project for 2025-26.
+KidPaint2 is an enhanced version of a simple paint application designed for kids.
 The core functionality allows multiple users to collaboratively draw on shared canvases over a local network using a peer-to-peer (P2P) architecture.
 Users can create or join "studios" (separate drawing sessions), synchronize sketches in real-time, chat with others in the same studio, and utilize additional tools for an engaging experience.

-This project builds on the original KidPaint app by adding network features for multi-user collaboration, including UDP broadcasting for studio discovery and TCP connections for data synchronization.
+The KidPaint app in this project builds network features for multi-user collaboration, including UDP broadcasting for studio discovery and TCP connections for data synchronization.
 It supports differential updates for efficient drawing synchronization and confines interactions to specific studios, enabling isolated group collaborations on the same local subnet.

 ## Key Features